-Some funny facts about medical students revolve around their lack of sleep.
-Most learn to just take short naps, and consider them good sleep.
+Some fun facts about medical students revolve around their lack of sleep.
+Most learn to just take short naps and consider them a good sleep.
 This may sound unreasonable.
 But it’s a way of life for future practicing physicians.

 Being a medical school student is tough, but isn’t it great to find humor in all the hard work and torture that comes from it?
 Things only medical students understand probably strike a personal chord with you.
 When you laugh about these things, they become a little bit more bearable.